We have put as much information as possible on this website, so that it can be accessed free of charge.

 - Information about our income and expenditure is on our Standards page.

-- Our financial standing orders can be found in the Model Standing Orders for Smaller Parish Councils.
+- Our financial standing orders can be found in our Standing Orders (2025).

 What our priorities are and how we are doing

-The minutes of the Annual Assembly, on our Meetings page, summarise the year’s work.
+Minutes of the Annual Parish Assembly, on the Annual Parish Assembly page, include a summary of the year’s work.

 How we make decisions